ThelianTech-Studios/CalradiaForge/docs/refactor/refactor_master_plan.md

   - continue only after those instructions are received.
 - Never guess, fabricate, or infer undocumented implementation details.
 - Add a new version-scoped migration section using the changelog version.
-- Map source-code changes including affected files, classes, methods, properties, fields, variables, references, and a concise summary of the implementation.
+- Map every source-code change including affected files, classes, methods, properties, fields, variables, references, and a concise summary of the implementation.
+Do not omit manually made or non-phase source changes from the build-version section.
 - Exclude documentation-only files from the migration map unless the owner explicitly changes that policy.
 - After completing the migration section, update the metadata block with:
   - the newest changelog version,